mathewqpmiller/Matplotlib-Pymaceuticals_Analysis/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib Project - The Power of Plots

 ## Background